buehler/mse-project-thesis-1/sections/02_definitions.md

 }
 ```

 Such JWT tokens contain information as well as a hash to secure integrity of the data.
 The mechanism of JWT tokens could be used to implement the "common language format" for the solution.
-It provides a mechanism to transmit data and protect them against modification with a hash.
+It provides a mechanism to transmit data and protects the data against modification with a hash.

 ### Zero Trust Environment {#sec:zero-trust}